-As a reminder, there is still one (1) position available on the ACOA: Santa Cruz County unincorporated.
+At their meeting on February 7th, the Administrative Council unanimously recommended approval of the nominations to fill vacancies for the City of Nogales and the Town of Clifton on the ACOA.
+And as a reminder, there is still one (1) position available on the ACOA: Santa Cruz County unincorporated.
 Any suggestions on individuals who would be willing to serve in this position would be greatly appreciated.